emtee40/webcall-android/README.md

 ## Building the APK

-You need Java 11, Gradle 7.3.3 and the Android SDK.
+Required: Java 11, Gradle 7.3.3, Android SDK

 Create a local.properties file and make it point to your Android SDK: